Home > Business > Human resources > Offboarding or outboarding to properly manage departures

 The employee's tasks contribute to the company's development.
 That's why the manager needs to take stock of the projects and their progress.
 This enables them to anticipate the impact of the departure on the organisation of their department and therefore to prepare for the handover.

-Points of vigilance to remind managers
+Important points to remind managers

 - Next, involve the employees concerned, either individually or collectively.